kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

 ## The people

-- The people I met were incredibly kind, on the first day, I joined a group of about ten of us for Tibetan food in downtown Berkeley.
+- The people I met were incredibly kind.
+On the first day, I joined a group of about ten of us for Tibetan food in downtown Berkeley.
    We ended the day by playing Jenga and eating Gelato in the Gourmet Ghetto.